asift91/Manual_Migration/option1.md

             chmod 400 /moodle/certs/nginx.*
             ```
     -   **Update Time-Stamp:**
         -   A cron job that run in the VMSS instances(s) which will check the updates in time-stamp for every minute.
-If there is an update in time stamp then local copy of VMSS is updated in web root directory.
+If there is an update in time-stamp then local copy of VMSS is updated in web root directory.
         -   In Virtual Machine scaleset a local copy of moodle site data (/moodle/html/moodle) is copied to its root directory (/var/www/html/).
         -   Update the time-stamp to update the local copy in VMSS instance.
         -